Genivia/ugrep/README.md

 ### Limiting the number of matches with -1,-2...-9, -K, -m, and --max-files

-    --depth=[MIN,][MAX], -1, -2 ... -9, --10, --11 ...
+    --depth=[MIN,][MAX], -1, -2, -3, ... -9, --10, --11, --12, ...
             Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing into subdirectories.
-Note that -3 -5, -3-5, or -35 searches 3 to 5 levels deep.
+Note that -3 -5, -3-5, and -35 search 3 to 5 levels deep.
 Enables -R if -R or -r is not specified.
-    -K FIRST[,LAST], --range=FIRST[,LAST]
+    -K [MIN,][MAX], --range=[MIN,][MAX], --min-line=MIN, --max-line=MAX
-            Start searching at line FIRST, stop at line LAST when specified.
+            Start searching at line MIN, stop at line MAX when specified.
     -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
-            Stop reading the input after MAX matches in each input file when specified.
-Require at least MIN matches when specified, for options -c, -l, -L and -q.
+            Require MIN matches, stop after MAX matches when specified.
+Output MIN to MAX matches.
+For example, -m1 outputs the first match and -cm1, (with comma) counts non-zero matches.
+See also option -K.
     --max-files=NUM
             Restrict the number of files matched to NUM.
 Note that --sort or -J1 may be specified to produce replicable results.
 If --sort is